 (3).
 Romans 8:26 states the following truths:

 The Holy Spirit helps us in our weaknesses, like when we don't know what God wants us to pray for.
 The Holy Spirit prays for us with groanings (not tongues) that cannot be expressed in words.
 Again, tongues involves the use of words, groanings don't.
 Paul further explains how God the Father knows everyone's hearts and understands what the Holy Spirit (again, this is not referring to our own spirit) is saying, as the Holy Spirit pleads for us believers in harmony with God's own will.

 Thus, I just want to emphasize couple of important distinctions here- groanings are different from tongues.
 Groanings are used by the Holy Spirit while tongues are used by our own spirit.

 Pray in the Holy Spirit at all times and on every occasion.

 Nowhere in this passage does it state that we must pray in the Holy Spirit through tongues.
-By deduction (by referring to Romans 8:26 regarding to how the Holy Spirit prays for us), we can see that the Holy Spirit prays through groanings, not tongues.
+By referring to Romans 8:26 regarding how the Holy Spirit prays for us, we can see that the Holy Spirit prays through groanings, not tongues.